Mayalinux/vector/README.md

 with a kernel panic.

 # About the project
-This is just a projcet I'm mainly working on for myself.
+This is just a project I'm mainly working on for myself.
 It's nerd stuff not meant to be user-friendly, not meant to be a distro or an alternative to anything.
 Nevertheless, if you get this to work and have something to say about it, I appreciate any feedback.